CooperativeActivities/crac-core/README.md

 ###Project and Task-Endpoints

 ####PROJECT IS THE SUPER-TYPE TO A TASK
-User-Interaction happens on the task-level, but ever task has to be assigned to a project.
+User-Interaction happens on the task-level, but every task has to be assigned to a project.
-So while REST-functions are possible on tasks are possible, it is highly recommended to use the other comfort functions because of inconsistency reasons.
+So while REST-functions on tasks are possible, it is highly recommended to use the other comfort functions for this, because of inconsistency reasons.
 Inconsistency producing REST-calls will also not be mentioned in this readme, they can be however looked up in the javadoc-documentation of the project if needed.

 ####First the endpoints of the projects themselves